luontola/clojure-native-image-agent/README.md

 This will write in the `output-dir` a list of classes that were loaded during the initialization of `initialize-class`.

+## Future plans

+* Generate `native-image.properties`
+* Shorten the `--initialize-at-build-time` parameter list (for only Clojure namespaces) by listing the top-level packages instead of individual classes

 ## Developing

 Build `target/clojure-native-image-agent.jar `